 - Add this language to the Optional Studies portion of the consent document when the genetic research may be done as part of optional sub-studies or in future research using banked specimens.

 - Include the statement about whole genome testing if the research will (or might) include whole genome sequencing (i.e., sequencing of a human germline or somatic specimen with the intent to generate the genome or exome sequence of that specimen).

 Model Language: This study involves [testing for / asking questions about] illegal [substances / activities (e.g., abusive behavior, driving drunk, drug use].
 There is a chance that someone outside of the study could find out about the [results of the testing / answers to your questions].
 If that happens, this could expose you to legal risks or damage your reputation.
 We will try to keep others from getting this information by [briefly describe of confidentiality protections].
-For studies conducted in Wisconsin that include people who could become pregnant and involve asking questions about illicit drug use or alcohol abuse, or performing toxicology tests to obtain this information, add the following: Pregnant women who abuse illegal drugs or alcohol may be reported by members of the research team to county social services under Wisconsin state law.
-Although this rarely happens, pregnant women found abusing drugs or alcohol to a severe degree may be placed in custody to protect the fetus.
-The decision to place someone in custody is made by county social services.
-Return to top
+For studies conducted in Wisconsin that include people who could become pregnant and involve asking questions about illicit drug use or alcohol abuse, or performing toxicology tests to obtain this information, add the following: Pregnant people who abuse illegal drugs or alcohol may be reported by members of the research team to county social services under Wisconsin state law.
+Although this rarely happens, county social services may decide to place pregnant people found abusing drugs or alcohol to a severe degree in custody to protect the fetus.

 - If a study drug/device/procedure is a known teratogen, state that it is known to cause birth defects.
 If the risk to embryos or fetuses is unknown, say that the study drug/device/procedure may cause harm.

 - Specify if the study requires pregnancy testing.